Alafa117/Roblox-Projects/COMBAT_SYSTEM_GUIDE.md

 - ✅ Check Output for initialization messages
 - ✅ Verify character is R6 (system designed for R6)
 - ✅ Check that you're not in a blocked state (stunned/dead)
-- ✅ Verify RemoteEvents exist in ReplicatedStorage.Combat_System.Network
+- ✅ Verify RemoteEvents exist in ReplicatedStorage.CombatCore.Network

 **Issue: Animations don't play**
 - ✅ Verify animation IDs are correct (not rbxassetid://0)